SIEF Young Scholar Prize 2023

 Čarna Brković is a postdoc fellow at the Institute for Advanced Studies, New Europe College, Bucharest (IAS NEC), but moves on 1 May 2015 to a new postdoc position at the Institute for East and Southeast European Studies, University of Regensburg (IOS Regensburg).

-The prize was be given to her on 23 June 2015 during the 12th SIEF International Congress in Zagreb (Croatia), and there Brković presented her prize winning research.
+The prize was given to her on 23 June 2015 during the 12th SIEF International Congress in Zagreb (Croatia), and there Brković presented her prize winning research.

 2013 Winner: Ruth Goldstein